tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - immunosuppressive environment of liver makes adaptive immune cells of liver readily tolerogenic, promoting death of effector cells (also anergy, senescence, exhaustion) and "education" of regulatory cells
  - tolerance mechanisms of liver related to many liver diseases
  - liver is the largest organ with a rich blood supply (hepatic artery, portal vein), exposed to many microbial products, harmless food-derived antigens via intestines
+# Low-dose ipilimumab plus nivolumab combined with IL-2 and hyperthermia in cancer patients with advanced disease: exploratory findings of a case series of 131 stage IV cancers - a retrospective study of a single institution
+ - hypothesis: reduce irAEs with hyperthermia to increase numbers of effector lymphocytes
+ - irAEs similar to an auto-graft vs. host disease reactions following allogenic bone marrow transplantation
+ - perhaps try lower dose of ICIs
 # Major histocompatibility complex (MHC) class I and MHC class II proteins: conformational plasticity in antigen presentation
  - APC presented peptides are generated from proteins produced by cell's own translational machinery or from proteins funneled into endo-lysosomal vesicular system
  - peptide repertoire presented by MHC proteins largely depends on structural features of binding groove of each particular MHC allelic variant